-According to Family Business Australia (FBA), family businesses account for 70% of businesses in this country.
-This means that for 1.4 million business owners, the work they do is far more than ‘just a job’.
+In Australia, family businesses account for a whopping 70% of all businesses.
+This means that for 1.4 million business owners, the work they do is far more than just a job.
 A family business is often viewed as a legacy, not only in terms of financial security but also a venture based on a shared culture, identity and set of values.

 Unfortunately, the stats on passing down such a legacy are less optimistic.
-Only one in three family businesses survive a generational leadership change – likely in part because 43% have no succession plan in place.
+Only one in three family businesses survive a generational leadership change – and that’s most likely because 43% have no succession plan in place.

 A change of leadership within a family business isn’t a single event where you hand over the keys and pop the champagne.
-It can often take years to train up your team and your chosen successor to the point where you can make yourself ‘redundant’.
+It can often take years to train up your team and your successor to the point where you can make yourself redundant.

 In that way growing a family business is a bit like raising a child – it’s difficult to imagine a time when it doesn’t need you anymore.
 However, if your business is to become part of that golden 30% that survives a generational leadership change, this must become your ultimate goal.